svrnm/laravel-presentation/readme.md

 # Laravel Presentation #

-This is a prepared laravel installation for giving a presentation about laravel. **You should not use this fork for real applications.**
+This is a prepared laravel installation for giving a presentation about laravel.
+I used the following for my talk about Laravel at the 36. meeting of [PHPUG Rheinhessen](http://www.phpug-rheinhessen.de/)

+**You should not use this fork for real applications.**

 ## Modifications ##